Help Choosing a Wet Suit or Dry Suit

 Full length steamer – This is essentially the same as a shorty wet suit but these suits include full length arms and legs.
 These suits offer additional warmth as well as extra abrasion protection and are ideal when diving near wrecks to avoid minor cuts.

 Layer systems – In recent years layered systems have replaced traditional semi dry suits to offer maximum warmth and versatility.
 Two or more layers allow additional and better water trapping than the old single layer technology.
-Layers also allow you to use thinner neoprenes to create extra warmth, for example the Mares Evolution Set can be used almost all year in the UK even though each layer is only 5mm.
+Layers also allow you to use thinner neoprenes to create extra warmth.

 As a general rule there are 3 main thicknesses of wet suit: 3mm, 5mm and 7mm.
 After this you’re moving into dry suits.
 The thinner the suit, the better flexibility of movement you will have but the less warmth and buoyancy.
 High quality neoprenes such as DuPont neoprene offers good warmth to buoyancy ratios, imitation neoprenes often have low thermal properties and undesirably high buoyancy properties – these should be avoided.